Vulnerable, honest interactions build trust. We communicate with radical candor.

 Dr. Book received the ROCK Sleyster Scholarship from American Medical Association as well as the Fredrick B. Glaser Award from the Governors Institute.
 He was president of the NC Society of Addiction Medicine (ASAM) chapter, a guest editor of the NC Medical Journal, and served as an adjunct faculty member at Duke University Medical Center.

 Mercer University School Of Medicine — M.D.

 University Of Georgia School Of Social Work — M.S.W.

 Louisiana State University — B.S.

 Lindsay is very passionate about patient empowerment through patient education, and believes medication is one part of a multi-faceted approach towards mental and physical wellness.
 “I am passionate about various therapeutic modalities- including talk-therapy, exercise, nutritional therapy, meditation and mindfulness -and how they work in conjunction with medication to manage symptoms and disease processes”, she stated.
 She sees how emotional wellness and physical wellness are deeply intertwined within each person, with each affecting the other in positive or negative ways.
-As an educator by nature and experience, a medical provider by training, and a practitioner in holistic wellness by passion- she hopes to empower patients at AIM to become masters of their own wellness, both emotionally and physically.
+As an educator by nature and experience, a medical provider by training, and a practitioner in holistic wellness by passion- she hopes to empower patients at Advaita Integrated Medicine to become masters of their own wellness, both emotionally and physically.

 In her spare time, Lindsay enjoys hiking, exercising, practicing yoga and spending time with her family and friends.